mpatel93/Rocketmiles-Application/README.md

 How to Run Solution:

-There is 2 ways two run the solution:
+There is 2 ways to run the solution:

 Method 1 (Download solution locally and run tests):
 - Download my master branch to your local computer --> https://github.com/mpatel93/Rocketmiles-Application